victorjiang0513/Financial-Analysis-Learning_XJTLU_mth125/README.md

 ## MTH125 Analysis Tutor Skill

 The reusable MTH125 tutoring skill is available in [`.agents/skills/mth125-analysis-tutor`](.agents/skills/mth125-analysis-tutor).
 It guides schedule-first, proof-rigorous study of real analysis and includes regression evaluations.
+You may refer to the working pipeline doc attached to the main branch.